New Construction Homes For Sale in Alpharetta

 - Check to see what internet service and tv providers will be available.
 If you have a preference and that company won't service the homes, you will want to know this ahead of time.

 - Understand what is standard and what is an upgrade.
 Frequently there are options for you early in the process to choose between different styles of standard finishes and then even more that are upgraded levels of finishes.
 Know before you start what standard cabinets, granite, flooring and light fixtures will be in the house.
 There may be a design center for you to make your selections or even homes built by your builder in different communities you can visit and see yourself.

 - Be sure to understand what appliances come with the home.
 Often times you will need to buy your own refrigerator, washer and dryer.

 Atlanta is a very competitive real estate market.
-When you choose a real estate agent for the job to sell your home in, ensure your agent is knowledgeable about the national real estate market, overall area, the hyperlocal market, has a clearly defined marketing plan and a proven track record of home sales.
+When you choose a real estate agent for the job to sell your home in, ensure your agent is knowledgeable about the national real estate market, the overall area, the hyperlocal market, has a clearly defined marketing plan and a proven track record of home sales.
 A real estate agent in today's market will be able to effectively use the internet and social media, host impressive open houses, provide you with professional photography, ensure your home is staged well and consult you on proper pricing to sell your home for the most money in the least amount of time.
 Contact us to learn more about how your home can benefit from a combination of traditional and powerful internet marketing to place your home for sale in front of a much larger audience of potential buyers.
 No obligation - contact us now to learn more.